 US Drug Names

-500 mg (300 mg base) PO weekly for duration of pregnancy for P. ovale or P. vivax infections after completing acute treatment.
-After delivery, subsequent treatment with primaquine phosphate or tafenoquine is needed in patients without G6PD deficiency.
+500 mg (300 mg base) PO once weekly for duration of pregnancy.
+After delivery, subsequent treatment with primaquine phosphate or tafenoquine is needed in persons without G6PD deficiency.

 1,000 mg (600 mg base) PO once daily for 2 days, then 500 mg (300 mg base) PO once daily for at least 2 to 3 weeks.